RGLab/ImmuneSignatures2/README.md

 ### Manuscript figures:

 Manuscript figures are reproduced on ImmuneSpace.
 The source for the Rmarkdown reports is saved in `inst/manuscript_figures`.
-These reports are run on ImmuneSpace in the docker container defined in this package, and outputs can be seen at ImmuneSpace.com/is2.url
+These reports are run on ImmuneSpace in the docker container defined in this package, and outputs can be seen on the [ImmuneSignatures page](https://www.immunespace.org/is2.url) on ImmuneSpace.

 ### Supplementary preprocessing